PS1TD/OctoDash/Troubleshooting.md

 #### Fix
 Always try `localhost` or `127.0.0.1` for the host and `5000` for the port if you're running OctoDash on the same machine as OctoPrint.
 For more information about those values visit the [setup guide](https://github.com/UnchartedBull/OctoDash/wiki/Setup-&-Settings).

+### OctoDash can't connect to Octoprint (0 unknown)
+#### Problem
+OctoDash can't connect to OctoPrint and is showing an error card (0 unknown).

+#### Fix
+Double check that you've entered the correct IP and Port and that your Pi can access the IP.
+If you're sure that these are correct and work please try enabling "Allow Cross Origin Resource Sharing (CORS)" in the OctoPrint API settings (make sure to restart your Pi before trying again).

 ## Usage
 Any errors, that you may encounter during the usage of OctoDash.